msa-em/nanocartography/04_applications.md

 allow a microscopist to then either find an additional crystal or tilt to a less desirable pole.
-Lastly, when presented with opportunity to utilize a crystallographic solution, microscopists could more confidently confirm the specific crystal and avoid mis-identification by rapidly tilting to multiple poles.
+Lastly, when presented with opportunity to utilize a crystallographic solution, microscopists could more confidently confirm the specific crystal and avoid misidentification by rapidly tilting to multiple poles.
 This type of analysis would not only be beneficial for assuaging scientific reviewers, but would again be most beneficial to inexperienced users who are not accustomed to rapid